giesf/dab-protocol/UserStories&Objects.md

 - Feed: On page load of the feed, the app would scrape all profile domains that are in the following for the previously defined structure.
   - When the html was received it gets parsed into the articles and combined with the origin domain.
   - The articles get presented in the feed order by the "data-shared-at" in reverse alphabetical order.
-  - To each article the domain of the profile gets added as a profile name
+  - To each article the domain of the profile gets added as a profile name inside each article tag as a <h2>.

-  - I will create an example html for this as well as a sketch.
+-> For this I have put an example html in the repository called `feed-example.html`.